beaubreedlove/FantasyFootball/rules.md

         1. The playoffs will have 7 teams, one with a bye, and take place on weeks 14 through 16.
         1. The draft is on 9/4 at 9pm EDT.
         1. We'll use FAAB to determine waiver claims and break ties with least recently used.
         1. The winner of waiver wire auctions will pay the price that the second highest bidder bid.
         1. There are no divisions.
         1. League fee is $200.
         1. Trades are allowed and the trade deadline is 11/11.
         1. FAAB may be used in trades with some restrictions.
         1. Anything can be objected and a majority vote will determine the outcome.
         1. Rules changes require a unanimous vote.
-        1. People who make the playoffs win at least $50 with 1st through 4th winning $1,000, $400, $250, and $100.
+        1. People who make the playoffs win at least $50 with 1st through 4th winning $1,000, $500, $250, and $100.
+        1. The team who scores the most points wins $200.
-        1. There are 4 weekly prizes of $100 each to be split between 2 teams each week.
+        1. Starting on week 10, there are 4 weekly prizes of $100 each to be split between 2 teams each week.
-        1. There are 3-6 other prizes of equal amounts of either $100, $75, $60, or $50 for various other achievements.
-Each of these prizes will be approved or rejected by a majority league vote.
+        1. There are 4 other prizes of $50 each.
         1. People shouldn't create conflicts of interest with the league.
-        1. If a rule isn't here, we listen to Yahoo!
-Sports.
+        1. If a rule isn't defined well here, we fall back to Yahoo rules.
+If it's still not clear, we use a league vote.
         1. Managers, especially the commissioner, should be competitive, but friendly.
 1.  <a id="teams">Teams</a>
     1.  <a id="managers">Managers</a>